Cannonball (film): Production

-Development
+Producer Sam Gelfman wanted to make a film about the Cannonball Baker Sea-to-Shining-Sea Memorial Trophy Dash race.
+After the success of Death Race 2000, he hired Paul Bartel to direct and David Carradine to star, and set up the film at Fox.
+However Fox decided not to make it.
+Gelfman had Don Simpson rewrite the script then obtained finance from a group of investors including New World, Run Run Shaw and Gustave Berne.

 Bartel later said he worked for a year on Death Race 2000 for $5,000 "so when it was finished I desperately needed money.
 The only thing anybody wanted from me was another car picture, hence Cannonball.
-Corman had drummed into me the idea that if Death Race had been "harder" and "more real" it would have been more popular.
+Corman had drummed into me the idea that if Death Race had been 'harder' and 'more real' it would have been more popular.
 Like a fool, I believed him".
 Bartel says: "I am not, and never have been, very much interested in cars and racing" so he decided to load up the film "cameos and character gimmicks that did interest me".
-His favourite scene was the one where Bartel, playing a nightclub owner, plays the piano and sings while two gangsters beat up Dick Miller.
+His favorite scene was the one where Bartel, playing nightclub owner Lester Marks, plays the piano and sings while two gangsters beat up Bennie Buckman (Dick Miller).